Towards Fast Safe Online Reinforcement Learning via Policy Finetuning: O2O Safe RL with Value Pre-Alignment

-where \(D\) represents the distribution of $(s,a,s')$ in the offline dataset, and \(\mathcal L_2\) denotes the MSE loss. {$\mu$ denotes parameters of Q function and $\hat{Q}$ is the target Q function.} Entropy terms are introduced in VPA to 1) optimistically estimate rewards to encourage greater exploration during the early stages of finetuning and 2) pessimistically estimate costs to ensure the agent remains cautious about the cost threshold during exploration. {Specificity, the entropy terms can result in \textbf{both} higher rewards and costs for state-action pairs with high entropy, where the pretrained policy is `uncertain'.
-We set the coefficient $\alpha$ for the Qc-network lower than $\alpha_c$ for the Q-network to encourage higher exploration during the agent's finetuning process.
-During the initial stage of online finetuning, the agent prioritizes exploring these high-reward areas, even at a high cost, as reward maximization dominates due to the small Lagrangian coefficient.
-This process helps refine the Q values through interactions.
-The offline policy remains unchanged during VPA to preserve the knowledge extracted from offline data.
-As a result, the agent can potentially explore high cost areas, without being overly conservative.}
+where $\omega$ denotes parameters of Q function and $\hat{Q}$ is target Q function.} Here the entropy terms can result in \textbf{both} higher rewards and costs for state-action pairs with high entropy, where pretrained policy is `uncertain'.
+Offline policy remains \textbf{unchanged} during VPA to preserve knowledge extracted from offline data.